 The goal of the Skilled Futures program is to offer junior high and high school aged students across the province the opportunity to engage in interactive skilled trade and technology workshops and virtual events.
-SCNL is expanding the brand-new Skilled Futures program to tackle many relevant career options for students upon its official launch.
-Skilled Futures offers focused workshops for female students and inclusive events for co-ed students.
+SCNL has expanded the Skilled Futures program to tackle many relevant career options for students and offers focused workshops for female students and inclusive events for co-ed students.

 Skills Canada Newfoundland and Labrador delivers Skilled Futures province-wide and would love to partner with any post-secondary or training institution to plan a career exploration event for both students and community organizations.

-We invite you to take a quick look at one of our upcoming programs, Skilled Futures: Making At Home!
+We invite you to take a quick look at one of our upcoming programs, Skilled Futures: Makers Club!
 Watch as SCNL's Alumni Vice President, Ally Wragg begins tackling one of our Makers Club challenges.
 Follow along and enter to win weekly prizes this summer!